-For 'Y flavour curd', Y may be substituted with the name of a particular type of fruit or the words 'mixed fruit'.
+In the case of flavour curd, Y should be replaced with the name of the fruit flavour or the words 'Mixed Fruit'.

-The declarations below are not required for curds, flavour curds or mincemeat.
+This is not required for curds, flavour curds or mincemeat.

-For any product being made from organic ingredients and intended to be marketed as an organic product, the name of the food should still be 'X jam made from organically produced X'.
-An appropriate organic certification mark (such as UK2) must also be included on the label.
+For any product being made from organic ingredients and intended to be marketed as an organic product, the name of the food should still be 'X Jam made from organically produced X'.
+An appropriate organic certification mark must be included on the label.
 Registration with an appropriate United Kingdom certification body is also required.

 The use of the terms 'jam' and 'jelly' are permitted where in use as a customary name - for example, 'jelly babies', 'mint jelly', 'table jelly' - and where this will not mislead the consumer.